April 17th 2020 – Civilians News – “News For All Views”

 – Do Pro-Sports Normalize Job Turnover? –

-Thaddeus Young, a small forward for the Chicago Bulls… has played with 5 different NBA teams, over the past 5 seasons.
-Regardless, as none sentimental as that might sound… that circumstance is commonplace in today’s NBA (National Basketball Association).
-Whereby, often times franchises enlist the service(s) of athletes, only to dispel that same player only 1-2 seasons later.
-Furthermore, while this type of contract labor presents competitive advantages, often times families and society itself… are left to suffer through agonizingly stressful un-certainty and economic insecurity, throughout that process.
+Thaddeus Young, a small forward with the Chicago Bulls… has played for 5 different NBA teams over the past 5 years.
+Regardless, as seemingly none sentimental as that might sound… this circumstance is common within today’s NBA (National Basketball Association).
+Whereby, often times franchises enlist the service(s) of athletes, only to dispel that same player 1 or 2 seasons later.
+Furthermore, while this type of contract labor presents competitive advantages for business owners, often times families and workers are left to suffer through agonizingly stressful un-certainty and economic insecurity, throughout that process.

 “Chauncey Billups traded for Allen Iverson, to Denver.”

 “Demar Derozan traded for Kawhi Leonard, to San Antonio.”

 “Jeremy Scott to Adidas.”

 And while we as a society often seek change… particularly in the wake of defeat, this lack of continuity and seemingly weekly turnover is now becoming ingrained in our culture.
 But with that being said, today I ask… is that a good thing?
 Do you like your cities sports icon departing to Denver?
 And do you believe that a change in personnel will make you better?
 Or rather, where do we draw the line on job turnover?

 Because… while a change of scenery and especially acquaintances can effect a wide range of lifelong experiences, when do we know when to settle into our circumstances and, “ride it out,” instead?
 Especially when every 2 weeks… our favorite player is leaving town.